-(1) Mount Polley mine operations were suspended in May 2019, and the mine remained on care and maintenance until the economics of mining improved.
-The mine restarted operations in late June 2022.
+(1) Mount Polley mine operations were suspended in May 2019 and restarted in late June 2022.

-SIGNIFICANT ACCOUNTING POLICIES AND ESTIMATES
+MATERIAL ACCOUNTING POLICIES AND ESTIMATES

 Joint Ventures

 A joint venture is a contractual arrangement whereby two or more parties undertake an economic activity that is subject to joint control and whereby each party has rights to the net assets of the arrangement.
 Joint control is considered to exist when all parties to the joint arrangement are required to reach unanimous consent over decisions about relevant business activities pertaining to the contractual arrangement.
 Interests in joint ventures are recognized as an investment and accounted for using the equity method of accounting.